What is the head of household filing status?

 - You must be able to claim the child as a dependent

 Keep in mind that if you and your spouse lived in separate homes due to a temporary circumstance, such as military service, business trips, a stay in a medical treatment facility, or attendance at college, the IRS still considers you married for that tax year.

-The requirement for a qualifying child or dependent extends beyond just your own son or daughter.
-To be considered a qualifying child, the child must meet the criteria in each of the following categories:
+To be considered a qualifying child or dependent, the child must meet the criteria in each of the following categories: